Generalization of exact operators of the Foldy-Wouthuysen transformation to arbitrary-spin particles in nonstationary fields

-\begin {abstract} Time-dependent terms in Hamiltonians and equations of motion can be rather important for a quantum-mechanical description of a particle in nonstationary fields.
-We use the Foldy-Wouthuysen transformation which allows one to obtain the Schr\"{o}dinger picture of relativistic quantum mechanics.
-We consider particles with arbitrary spins in nonstationary fields.
-Unlike previous publications, we determine exact Eriksen and exponential operators of the Foldy-Wouthuysen transformation in this general case.
+\begin {abstract} Time-dependent terms in Hamiltonians and equations of motion are rather important for a quantum-mechanical description of particles with arbitrary spins in nonstationary fields.
+We use the Foldy-Wouthuysen representation which allows one to obtain the Schr\"{o}dinger picture of relativistic quantum mechanics.
+We determine exact nonexponential and exponential operators of the Foldy-Wouthuysen transformation for arbitrary-spins particles in the nonstationary case.
+Some fundamental properties of these operators and the Foldy-Wouthuysen Hamiltonian are also identified.